BrowserBox/BrowserBox/README.md

 ## Progress & Roadmap

-It's kind of a long road but--hey--we've come so far already, we're gonna keep going 😉 (⭐ *features are only in Viewfinder Pro*)
+Viewfinder has always aimed to replicate the experience of using a regular browser, as well as provide valuable extensions that push the limits of what's possible.
+You can check my progress in the list below.
+Please note that ⭐ features are only available in Viewfinder Pro.

 **Browser Features**
 - [:heavy_check_mark:] Back and forward history buttons